Under Siege (2011 video game)

-Under Siege is a PlayStation 3 real-time tactics video game released 2 June 2011.
-Developed by Portuguese video game developer Seed Studios, it features a single player campaign, and multiplayer via online and co-op.
+Under Siege is a 2011 real-time tactics video game developed by Portuguese company Seed Studios and published by Sony Computer Entertainment for the PlayStation 3.
+It features a single player campaign, and multiplayer via online and co-op.
 It contains a level editor which allows users to make and share maps.
 The game is set in a medieval fantasy world and follows the story of Eirik, Kari and Asgeir.
-It was designed to be played with the DualShock 3 controller or the PlayStation Move controller.
+It is compatible with the PlayStation Move controller.

 On 23 August 2011, the game was released into the Asian market including Singapore, Thailand, Taiwan, Hong Kong, Malaysia, South Korea and Indonesia.

 Gameplay

 Under Siege places emphasis on user-generated content and in-game battles, according to the official website, and it is tailored for console gameplay and controls.
 The gameplay is battle orientated and not focused on resource farming.
 The player's army build experience by fighting battles and each army can consist of multiple races.
 Under Siege features multiplayer gaming with online matches for up to 2 players online and split screen matches for up to two players.
 The game allows Deathmatch, Capture Point, Capture Treasure, and Survival multiplayer game modes.